Your USP is your unique answer to employers’ question – stated or not – “Why should we hire you instead of another candidate?”

 - Do I have qualifications that are hard to find?

-Whatever qualities or skills come to mind as you ponder these questions, you next need to ask yourself “Is this what the employers I’m targeting really want?
+Whatever qualities or skills come to mind as you ponder these questions, you next need to ask yourself: “Is this what the employers I’m targeting really want?
 Is it relevant and essential?”
 If it’s not, it isn’t going to be part of your USP.
+Keep brainstorming.

-- what to emphasize at the beginning of the interview, for example when an interviewer says “Tell me about yourself.”
+- What to emphasize at the beginning of the interview–for example, when the interviewer says “Tell me about yourself.”

-- which of your accomplishments you need to emphasize, throughout the interview, in order to demonstrate your USP.
+- Which of your accomplishments you need to tell stories about, in order to demonstrate your USP.

 There is much more to consider in preparing for a winning interview: authentic yet strategic answers to likely questions, asking the right questions yourself, body language, chemistry and rapport, handling specific interview formats such as panel or case interviews, closing the interview, following up and negotiation, among others.